theovo/landing-page/README.md

-Create a landing page from an image.
+Create a landing page from an image using HTML and CSS.
 Fonts and colors are provided.